InboxHealth/inbox-api-docs/README.md

 	}
 }
 ```
-We're currently working on more documentation, but between these initial examples and the swagger docs I hope you'll be able to get a decent start the feel of the API itself.
-Don't hesitate to contact us either by email or Slack for quicker responses in our new mutual channe

 ## Managing Patient Balances
 This section covers how to create new Invoice, LineItem, and Payment records to assign, update and manage a Patient's balance in Inbox Health over time.